You can get an instrument capable of giving years of good astronomical views for

-Although I recommend 80mm as the smallest size refractor telescope - There are some very nice 90mm telescopes that are not that much more expensive and are so much better! - These represent an excellent, rather than bargain basement, start to astronomy.
+Although I recommend 70mm as the smallest size refractor telescope - There are some very nice 80mm and 90mm telescopes that are not that much more expensive and are so much better! - These represent an excellent, rather than a 'bargain basement', start to astronomy.

 SkyWatcher 90mm (3.5") f10 achromatic, equatorially mounted refractor: New price in UK is about £169 (April

-If the 90mm is still too expensive and you really can't manage to afford one - A 70mm Capricorn achromatic, equatorially mounted refractor might have to suffice (if you really can't manage the extra £55 to get a really great telescope!) as an 'entry level telescope'.
+If the 90mm is still too expensive and you really can't manage to afford one - A Bresser 70mm SkyLux or LYRA achromatic, equatorially mounted refractor might have to suffice (if you really can't manage the extra £55 to get a really great telescope!) as an 'entry level telescope'.

 The Refractor uses a large lens, the object glass, to collect and focus the light to a point.
 The image at this point is examined by the use of an eyepiece.
 Different eyepieces magnify the image differing amounts.